fluffypony/mcp-code-indexer/docs/api-reference.md

 ### find_missing_descriptions

 Scans the project folder to find files that don't have descriptions yet.
-This is stage 1 of a two-stage process for updating missing descriptions.
+Use update_file_description to add descriptions for individual files.
 Respects .gitignore and common ignore patterns.

 #### Parameters